gmcclarin/grace-nieboer-portfolio/README.md

 - Tailwind
 - Font Awesome
 - user-event library to test user interactions

-- dark mode
+### Features Completed
+ - server deployed with a postgresql database
+ - projects fetch request from server and displayed as cards
-- 404 not found page
+ - 404 not found 'catchall'